ionutdobre/ocds_examples/README.md

 OCDS API
 ========

 **Open Contracting Data Standard** aims to allow information to be shared as structured data and to provide a transparent way to analyze all the phases of a contract from planning to completion.
-By creating the *OCDS API* we are offering to developers the possibility to create easy to interpret visual reports and application that can identify trends in public contracts.
+By creating the *OCDS API* we are offering developers the possibility to create with open contracting data reports and applications that can identify trends in public contracts.

 This document provides a description of the APIs and examples of their use.